thfield/sf-locate/README.md

 This creates a lookup table of addresses in San Francisco which gets reused.
 It will take a long time (like, 0.5-2hr or more, depending) to process all the addresses, because it is inefficient.

 Optional
+1. put additional (non-official) addresses into `additional-addresses.csv`
+1. run `additional-munge.js`
-1. put additional (non-official) addresses into `additional-addresses.csv`, run `additional-munge.js`, copy those addresses into ./data/addressesProcessed.csv
+1. copy those addresses into ./data/addressesProcessed.csv

 ## tests
 Oh snap!
 I actually wrote tests?